Skip to content

 Everyone is at risk of developing bowel cancer.
 However, research shows that people with certain risk factors are more likely to develop bowel cancer.
 Risk factors include:

-• polyps – having a large number of polyps in the bowel
+• polyps – having many polyps in the bowel.

-• lifestyle factors – being overweight, having a diet high in red meat or processed meats such as salami or ham, drinking alcohol and smoking
+• lifestyle factors – being overweight, having a diet high in red meat or processed meats such as salami or ham, drinking alcohol, being sedentary and smoking are all linked with an increased risk of bowel cancer.

 • rare genetic disorders – a small number of bowel cancers are associated with an inherited gene.